catrone3/shadowrunNotes/Corps (Local)/South Florida/Nutrilunch.md

 #miami
-A subsidiary of the Evo corporation, this company makes customized snacks and meals for upscale customers, automatically refilling their at-home vending machines for a subscription service.
+A subsidiary of the [[../../AAA Corps/Evo|Evo]] corporation, this company makes customized snacks and meals for upscale customers, automatically refilling their at-home vending machines for a subscription service.

 ### Locations